MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-device-actions.md

 ms.date: 09/02/2021
 ms.reviewer: coferro
 ---
-# Troubleshoot device actions in Intune
+# Troubleshooting device actions in Intune

-This article gives answers and troubleshooting guidance for issues with device actions in Intune.
+This article gives answers and troubleshooting guidance for issues with device actions in Microsoft Intune.
 To learn about using remote actions, see [Remotely run device actions with Intune](/mem/intune/remote-actions/).

 ## Disable Activation Lock action